-oThe Maintenance Blitz funding for schools announced in 2019 increased SRP funding in 2019, 2020 & 2021 to enable schools to undertake essential works.
+oThe Maintenance Blitz funding for schools announced in 2019 increased SRP funding in 2019, 2020 & 2021 (with a marginal decrease) to enable schools to undertake essential works.

-oln 2021 the ACES SRP budget will be maintained at an increased allocation for the first half of the year to provide improved support to schools with annual contracts and essential safety measures.
+oln 2021 the ACES SRP budget will be maintained at an increased allocation to provide improved support to schools with annual contracts and essential safety measures.